ojasg1/ojasg1/README.md

 ### Some interesting facts about me!

-- ✍️ I am currently pursuing my Graduation Degree in Bachelors of Computer Applications.
+- ✍️ I am currently pursuing my Bachelor degree in Computer Applications.

 - 💻 I’m a Data Science Enthusiast and I am working on projects related to it.